-Furthermore, web-based conferencing enhanced inter-personal communication among students and instructors in graduate courses, helped resolve problems related to course content and procedures, and provided instructors with feedback on the course (Quilter and Chester, 2001).
-It also made communication easier among pre-service teachers outside their classroom when discussing teaching issues from their field experiences.
-Web-conferencing and case-based instruction fostered quality discourse and promoted students' critical thinking skills (Angeli, Valanides and Bonk, 2003).
+الهمارسة والآداء الهنشود 23 - 26 ربيم الأول 1434 هـ الهوافق 7-4 فيراير 2013 م Furthermore, web-based conferencing enhanced interpersonal communication among students and instructors in graduate courses, helped resolve problems related to course content and procedures, and provided instructors with feedback on the course (Quilter & Chester, 2001).
+It also facilitated pre-service teachers' communication outside their classroom when discussing teaching cases from their field experiences, and electronic conferencing and case-based instruction fostered quality discourse and promote students' critical thinking skills (Angeli, Valanides, Bonk, 2003).

-2. LITERATURE REVIEW
+2. Literature Review

 Web-conferences, webinars, and online training have been the focus of numerous studies in the literature which have investigated some contexts in which they are being used and the effects of their use on learning and training.
-For example, Loudon and Sharp (2006) used an automated system that allowed students to replay both audio and video lectures from a large non-majors' organic chemistry class as streaming RealMedia.
+For example, Loudon & Sharp (2006) used an automated system that allowed students to replay both audio and video from a large non-majors' organic chemistry class as streaming RealMedia.
 The system required no technical intervention and was virtually transparent to the instructor.
-It allowed the students to the online class review at any time.
-Assessment showed that usage grew from about one-third of the class when RealMedia was first introduced to about two-thirds of the class two years later.
-93% of the students who used RealMedia rated it extremely useful or somewhat useful.
+It gave the students access to online class review at any time.
+Assessment showed that usage grew from about one-third of the class when the technology was first introduced to about two-thirds of the class two years later.
+Almost all of the students (93%) who reported using the technology rated it extremely useful or somewhat useful.

-A survey of 54 teachers from urban, suburban, and rural areas in southern and central Indiana, who evaluated six design considerations for using web-conferences in teaching emotional/behavioral disorders in an on-line introductory methods course indicated that web-conferencing was an effective platform for offering coursework and other professional development experiences to mid-career student-teachers (Knapczyk, Frey and Wall-Marencik, 2005).
+A survey of 54 teachers from urban, suburban, and rural communities throughout southern and central Indiana, who evaluated 6 design considerations for using web conferencing in an on-line introductory methods course in the area of emotional/behavioral disorders revealed that web conferencing was considered an effective delivery format for offering coursework and other professional development experiences to mid-career teachers (Knapczyk, Frey & Wall-Marencik, 2005).

-At a regional Australian university with a significant distance population, graduate students enrolled in education courses were linked using a web-conferencing software.
-The students participated in an interactive and collaborative conference activity, communicated via audio, video and text and shared the whiteboard.
-The web-conferencing software enabled teachers and students to engage actively across diverse locations, supporting a student-centered approach and greater flexibility in terms of where, when and how students learn (Reushle and Loch, 2008).
+At a regional Australian university with a significant distance population, students in postgraduate education courses were linked across the globe using a web conferencing software.
+The students participated in an interactive and collaborative conference activity, communicated via audio, text, and video and shared whiteboard.
+The web conferencing software enabled teachers and students at the university to engage actively across diverse locations, supporting a student-centered approach and greater flexibility in terms of where, when and how students learn (Reushle & Loch, 2008).

 In the business field, Wynter-Wellington (2010) evaluated the effectiveness of an interactive online training course for a placement and business service.
 The researchers also examined the extent to which the course helped client-applicants understand job application and interview processes.
 The majority of job applicants reported that the online training course was excellent or very good in preparing them for a successful job interview.
-In another study, 101 non-profit staff from a human services organization attended online training sessions using a simulated training announcement and the Technology Acceptance Model.
-The participants reported the usefulness, ease of use, positive attitudes towards the online training provided and expressed their intentions to attend similar online training sessions in the future (Kingery, 2009).
+In another study, 101 nonprofit employees' from a human services organization attended online training sessions using a simulated training announcement and the Technology Acceptance Model.
+The participants' perceived usefulness, ease of use, attitude and intentions to use online training predicted their likelihood of online training attendance (Kingery, 2009).